-While I can’t call myself a romantic anymore—life gets in the way sometimes, you know?—there once was a time when I believed that two people sharing one love was the strongest and most beautiful thing humans were capable of.
+While I can’t call myself a romantic anymore—life gets in the way sometimes, you know?—there once was a time when I believed monogamy was the strongest and most beautiful thing humans were capable of.
 I thought, if two people could come together and stay together despite everything and anything, they were superhuman.

 Then I hit high school and my friends started getting cheated on.
 And every time a celebrity’s digressions were headline news, my mother would utter something along the lines of, “That’s normal; the important thing is he never has a mistress, never a full-blown affair.”
 Then, of course, I had my own experiences where the term “exclusive” had—unbeknownst to me—fine print that stated, “unless I’m drunk and/or horny and you aren’t around.”